Notes on solving and playing peg solitaire on a computer: The general SVSS problem

-We note that since $\mathcal{\winning}_n = \overline{\mathcal{\winning}_{N-n}}$ and $\winning_n^i= \overline{\winning_{N-n}^i}$ for $i=1,2,\ldots,p$, it must be the case that $\winning_n^0= \overline{\winning_{N-n}^0}$.
+We note that since $\super{\winning}_n = \overline{\super{\winning}_{N-n}}$ and $\winning_n^i= \overline{\winning_{N-n}^i}$ for $i=1,2,\ldots,p$, it must be the case that $\winning_n^0= \overline{\winning_{N-n}^0}$.

 We have already seen how to calculate the complement problem sets $\winning_n^1$, $\winning_n^2$, $\ldots$, $\winning_n^p$, but how can we calculate $\winning_n^0$?
-One way is to calculate the set $\mathcal{\winning}_n$ directly using all possible starting and finishing locations, and then subtract out each $\winning_n^i$ for $i=1,2, \ldots, p$.
+There really is no easy way.
+We can calculate $\super{\winning}_n$ directly using all possible starting and finishing locations, and then subtract out each $\winning_n^i$ for $i=1,2, \ldots, p$.
 This is certainly not difficult for a small board like the 15-hole triangle.
-Another technique is to calculate all board positions that can be appear in SVSS problems that are not complement problems, taking their union and then subtracting off the complement problems as before.
+Another technique is to consider a single vacancy start, but any finishing hole which is of the same type.
+Winning sets calculated in this manner will not satisfy (\ref{eq:W}), but the winning boards for $n \ge \lfloor N/2 \rfloor$ will include those in $\winning_n^0$.
+We then run this calculation for each starting vacancy and combine results, finally subtracting off all complement problem boards as before.

-The 10-hole triangular board provides a simple example of the sets $\winning_n^0$.
+The 10-hole triangle board provides a simple example of the sets $\winning_n^0$.
 This board is not null-class, so no complement problem is solvable.
-What this means is that \textbf{all} sets $\winning_n^i$ are empty for $i>0$ (or that the number of solvable complement problems $p=0$), so that the only sets around are $\winning_n^0=\mathcal{\winning}_n$.
+What this means is that \textbf{all} sets $\winning_n^i$ are empty for $i>0$ (or that the number of solvable complement problems $p=0$), so that the only sets around are $\winning_n^0=\super{\winning}_n$.
 These sets can be calculated quite easily (even by hand), and are shown in Table~\ref{table4}.
 Here we also see a board where the total number of holes $N=10$ is even, so that $\winning_5^0=\overline{\winning_5^0}$ is equal to its own complement.
 We can see that this is in fact the case, as the four board positions in $\winning_5^0$ are listed in pairs that are complements of one other.
 We must be careful to interpret the board positions in $\winning_5^0$ as symmetry classes, the complement of the board position with code $94$ has code $2^{10}-1-94=929$, a board position in the same symmetry class as the board with code $103$.
 We conclude from Table~\ref{table4} that only $10$ essentially different board positions (or their complement) can appear during a solution to any SVSS problem on this board (we only need half of the set $\winning_5^0$).